-Nausea, vomiting, or abdominal cramping Muscle spasms Difficulty urinating Although there is new adverse effect that is observed in withdrawal symptoms is problem in urinating.
+Nausea, vomiting, or abdominal cramping Muscle spasms Difficulty urinating

+Although there is new adverse effect that is observed in withdrawal symptoms is problem in urinating.

 Depression is a common psychiatric disorder seen in primary care practice.
 In one study 9.2% of patients presenting for the first time to three primary care clinics were found to be depressed.some patients with depression are treated by psychiatrists or other mental health professionals, many are treated by primary care physicians.
 In fact, about 70% of tricyclic antidepressants are prescribed by nonpsychiatric physicians, mainly those in primary care.
 It is important, therefore, for primary care physicians to be cognizant of the possible side effects and complications of the use of antidepressants..
-It is discontinuation also called syndrome, antidepressant withdrawal is common.
+It is also called discontinuation syndrome, antidepressant withdrawal is common.
 Hardly 20% of people who suddenly stop or drastically reduce their dose after regularly taking antidepressants for at least a month experience withdrawal symptoms.
 Some drugs have higher rates of withdrawal than others.
 Antidepressant drugs withdrawal can make you feel edgy and discomfort, insecure..
 Patient may feel like he/she have the flu like sluggish with a headache and nause, have trouble sleeping and concentrating, and experience anxiety and even thoughts of suicide.
 Antidepressant discontinuation syndrome occurs in approximately 20 percent of patients after discontinuation of an antidepressant medications that was taken for at least six weeks.
-Typical symptoms of antidepressant discontinuation syndrome include flu-like symptoms, insomnia, nausea, imbalance, sensorv disturbances, and hyperarousal.
-These symptoms usually are mild, last one to two weeks, and are rapidly extinguished with reinstitution of antidepressant medication.^[5]
+Typical symptoms ofantidepressant discontinuation syndrome include flu-like symptoms, insomnia, nausea, imbalance, sensory disturbances, and hyperarousal.
+These symptoms usually are mild, last one to two weeks, and are rapidly extinguished with reinstitution antidepressant medication.[5]

 There are some physical and mental symptoms are caused by the sudden decrease of the brain chemical serotonin in some newer forms of antidepressants, which regulate the levels of serotonin in your brain to boost your mood.
 So naturally, when you stop taking them these levels take a dive.
-Other antidepressants may work by altering levels of neurotransmitters in the brain,which are may also cause discomfort once you stop taking these medications.
+Other antidepressants may work by altering levels of neurotransmitters in the brain, which are may also cause discomfort once you stop taking these medications.

 Cohen and colleagues found that 68% of the women who were discontinued antidepressant treatment proximate to conception relapsed during pregnancy, approximately 50% relapsed within the first trimester and 90% by the end of the second trimester.
-Also 60% of the women who discontinued antidepressant treatment at the pregnancy beginning of reintroduced antidepressant therapy during the pregnancy.
-Another concern is the neonate, as a discontinuation syndrome has also been detected in a small percentage of infants exposed to antidepressants in utero, particularly with SSRI exposure.
+Also 60% of the women discontinued antidepressant treatment at the beginning of pregnancy reintroduced antidepressant therapy during the pregnancy.
+Another concern is the neonate, discontinuation syndrome has also been detected in small percentage of infants exposed to antidepressants in utero, particularly with SSRI exposure.
 All antidepressants cross the placenta and therefore all antidepressants potentially carry some risk of a discontinuation syndrome in exposed neonates.
-Such a syndrome in neonates was first reported by Chambers and colleagues in 1996. ^[6] Antidepressants are one of the most commonly used drug classes in the U.K. and U.S.A., with prescriptions and duration of use rising each year.
+Such a syndrome in neonates was first reported by Chambers and colleagues in 1996.
+[6] Antidepressants are one of the most commonly used drug classes in the U.K. and U.S.A., with prescriptions and duration of use rising each year.
 In the U.K. antidepressant drugs prescribing has doubled over ten years.
-In the year 2016-17 more than seven million adults (16% of the adult population) were prescribed Antidepressants in England (DHSC, 2018).
-Similar rates occur in Australia, Belgium, Canada,
+In the year